Fact Sheets And Publications

 Summary

-Educating nutrient applicators in Delaware about the latest advancements in best management practices is one the primary goals of the Delaware Nutrient Management Law.
-This law requires operations with 8 or more animal units or individuals who apply nutrients to 10 or more acres to become certified by the Delaware Nutrient Management Program.
-If you need to become certified by the Delaware Nutrient Management Program please contact the University of Delaware Nutrient Management Program.
+Educating nutrient applicators in Delaware about best management practices for the application of nutrients is one the primary goals of the Delaware Nutrient Management Law.
+This law requires agriculture operations with 8 or more animal units or individuals who apply nutrients to 10 or more acres to become certified by the Delaware Nutrient Management Program.
+Lawn care personnel who apply fertilizer to ¼ of an acre or more for a fee are also required to become certified by the Delaware Nutrient Management Program.
+If you need to become nutrient management certified in Delaware, please contact the University of Delaware Nutrient Management Program.
 In addition, operations meeting the criteria must also develop an animal waste management plan or a nutrient management plan and may also need to apply for a Concentrated Animal Feeding Operation Permit.
-Delaware reciprocates continuing education credits with Maryland for individuals who have Maryland Nutrient Applicator Voucher or are certified as a Nutrient Consultant in Maryland.
+Delaware reciprocates certifications and continuing education credits with Maryland and other surrounding states.

 UD Cooperative Extension